OldUser101/nathanjgill.uk/content/contact/index.md

 A vCard with all of these is available [here](/static/nathan-gill-vcard.vcf).

-Generally, if you want to have a converstaion, either e-mail or Matrix will get you a response the quickest.
+Generally, if you want to have a converstaion, e-mail will probably get you a response the quickest.

 I don't really care which e-mail address you use.
 Ideally, the second one would've been private, but I had already used it for signing Git commits,